Robert Amadas: Career

 Amadas was trained as a goldsmith by his father.
 He was a lowys of the Goldsmiths' Company in 1492, and 'fully sworn to the Company in 1494'.
 In 1503 he was admitted to the livery.
 He was one of the Company's Wardens in 1511 and 1515, and Prime Warden in 1524 and again in 1530.
 The last mention of him in the Company's records was on 15 January 1532 when his apprentice, Brian Berwycke, was sworn to the Company.

 Amadas is said to have been the 'chief supplier of gold and silver to the King and his courtiers'; numerous entries in the State Papers record payment to him for gold and silver plate, including plate given by the King as New Year's gifts.
 In January 1532 the King's New Year's gift to Amadas was 36.75 ounces of plate, while Amadas in turn gave the King 'six sovereigns in a white paper'.
 It has been conjectured that Amadas marked his work as a goldsmith with a heart, a play on his name.

+Robert Adamas, John Twistleton, and William Holland probably supplied the numerous gifts which Henry VIII gave to Francis I of France at the Field of the Cloth of Gold in 1520.
 Amadas served as acting Master of the King's Jewel House as early as 1524, and on 20 April 1526 was formally appointed Master, an office which he retained until his death in April 1532, when he was succeeded by Thomas Cromwell.
 After Amadas' death, commissioners appointed to take an inventory of the King's jewels which had been in Amadas' custody.
 Two of the three books of inventory were signed by the King, and all three by Amadas' widow, Elizabeth.

 At some time before 1526 Amadas was appointed one of the deputies to the Master of the Mint, William Blount, 4th Baron Mountjoy.
 In 1526 the coinage was altered, and a new contract was entered into between Mountjoy and his two deputies, Robert Amadas and Ralph Rowlett, and Amadas' deputy, Martin Bowes.
 Shortly thereafter allegations were made of wrongdoing in the administration of the Mint, and in June 1527 a commission of inquiry was set up.
 The commission reported in February 1528, and was highly critical of Amadas and Rowlett.
 In 1530 Lord Mountjoy, disturbed by the declining revenues from the Mint, and suspecting corruption, instituted a lawsuit in the High Court of Chancery against his two deputies.
 Unfortunately the outcome of the lawsuit is unknown; however in December 1530 Mountjoy appointed a new deputy for the Mint, the London goldsmith Hugh Welshe or Walshe, who had been one of the members of the commission which had earlier been critical of the work of Amadas and Rowlett.